nd-rw/co/README.md

 #### Currently Listening To

-Use last.fm to show top albums/tracks in last week.
+Use last.fm API to show top albums/tracks in last week.
+Use this snippet to get podcast history from PocketCasts: https://github.com/AnandChowdhary/services/blob/master/api/pocket-casts.ts

 #### Last Ride